ceph/teuthology-api/README.md

         volumes:
             - ../../../teuthology-api:/teuthology_api/:rw
     ```
+    `DEPLOYMENT: development` would:
-    `DEPLOYMENT: development` would run the server in `--reload` mode (server would restart when changes are made in `/src` dir) and `volumes` would mount host directory to docker's directory (local changes would reflect in docker container).
+    1) run the server in `--reload` mode (server would restart when changes are made in `/src` dir),
+    2) `volumes` would mount host directory to docker's directory (local changes would reflect in docker container),
+    3) start Swagger UI interactive docs at `/docs` endpoint.

 5. Follow teuthology development setup instructions from [here](https://github.com/ceph/teuthology/tree/main/docs/docker-compose).